guangyw/Posh_env/README.md

-# Posh-Env - PowerShell Environment
+# PsEnv - PowerShell Environment

 PowerShell configurations and scripts for both work and play.

 ## TODOs

-- Allow the configuration of your fav editor
+- Environment Caching
+- Auto environment switch as you change directory
+  > Use something as: Posh-Env, Pop-Env

 - Environment switch - e.g. Visual Studio Build Environment
   > Environment will need to be stacked upon each other

-> Use something as: Posh-Env, Pop-Env

-- Auto environment switch as you change directory
+// Nice to have, maybe too much
+- PsEnvCheck for comprehensive environment setup check
 - Environment viewer and diagnostics
 - Environment diff

-- PsEnvCheck for comprehensive environment setup check
+- Allow the configuration of your fav editor (in PreConfig.ps1, or force as user config?)

+- GetIp

 # DONEs